clo4/deno_jamf_school/README.md

 All schema files to validate API data are located here.

-The file `mod.bundle.js` is created automatically by the bundle script, and exists to Make importing the library faster.
+The file `mod.bundle.js` is created automatically by the bundle script, and exists to make importing the library faster.
 See #7 for more information.

 ### [src / models](src/models)